-Soak cashews (and sun-dried tomatoes if not soft) in hot water for about 10 minutes.
+- Soak cashews (and sun-dried tomatoes if not soft) in hot water for about 10 minutes.

-Add all ingredients except sliced almonds to food processor and process until smooth (about 5 minutes).
+- Add all ingredients except sliced almonds to food processor and process until smooth (about 5 minutes).

-Take saran wrap and wrap cheese mixture into a ball.
+- Take saran wrap and wrap cheese mixture into a ball.

-Put ball into the refrigerator and refrigerate for about 20-30 minutes until hardened enough to keep its shape.
+- Put ball into the refrigerator and refrigerate for about 20-30 minutes until hardened enough to keep its shape.

-Unwrap ball and roll it in almonds.
+- Unwrap ball and roll it in almonds.

-Put ball into a sealed container and place back into the refrigerator for a few hours to fully harden.
+- Put ball into a sealed container and place back into the refrigerator for a few hours to fully harden.

-Because coconut oil is solid below 76 degrees, it's best to take the cheese out of the fridge about a half hour to an hour before serving so that the cheese is more spreadable.
+- Take the cheese out of the fridge about a half hour to an hour before serving so that the cheese is more spreadable.
 If you're in a rush, you can microwave the ball on low for about 20-30 seconds.